nktoan/risk-distribution-matching/README.md

 # Domain Generalisation via Risk Distribution Matching

-This is the source code for replicating the results from our paper accepted to WACV'24 (Research Track): *Domain Generalisation via Risk Distribution Matching*.
+This is the source code for replicating the results from our paper accepted to **WACV'24 (Research Track)**: **'Domain Generalisation via Risk Distribution Matching'**.

 Thank you for your interest!